Now It’s Official: Boris Johnson Is a Liar

 Despite the birth of a second child with his current wife on Thursday—believed to be his seventh or eighth in total—Johnson is enduring the worst week of his premiership.

-The latest insult—or confirmation—that Britain’s leader is not an honest man follows another crisis borne out of the prime minister’s inability to tell the truth.
+The latest insult—or confirmation—that Britain’s leader is not an honest man follows another crisis born out of the prime minister’s inability to tell the truth.

 Last week, The Mirror newspaper reported that a big Christmas party was held at Johnson’s official residence, No. 10 Downing Street, late last year in contravention of the lockdown rules he had imposed on the rest of the country.
 Instead of apologizing for the insensitivity of holding a boozy bash while thousands of Britons were unable to give their dying relatives a final hug in the hospital or share their grandparents’ last festive season because they were sticking to the rules, Johnson told the House of Commons that no such party had taken place.